Chart Color Schemes

 Fisher has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 0 projects that may affect this region.
-Notable initiatives include Athllon Drive Duplication, The Hunter, Canberra Hospital Master Plan, and The Centenary Hospital for Women and Children Expansion Project, with the following list detailing those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 0 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Athllon Drive Duplication, The Hunter, Canberra Hospital Master Plan, and The Centenary Hospital for Women and Children Expansion Project, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.